 Gooseberries are native to Europe and Western Asia.
 They were first mentioned in England in the 16th century when they were grown as a medicine.
-However in the 19th century they were a popular food.
-The name gooseberry may simply be goose berry because they were eaten with goose or it may be a corruption of the Dutch word kruisbes, which means cross berry.
+However, in the 19th century, they were popular food.
+The name gooseberry may simply be gooseberry because they were eaten with goose or it may be a corruption of the Dutch word kruisbes, which means cross berry.

 Grapes are native to Asia and they were grown before 4,000 BC.
 Grapes were, obviously, used to make wine but they were also eaten as a fruit and they were popular with the Greeks and Romans and have been ever since.